xdevguild/learn-multiversx-js-sdk-with-examples/README.md

 ### Prerequisites

-Ensure you have Node.js installed on your system to run the examples.
+To run the examples, ensure you have Node.js installed on your system.
 You can download Node.js from [nodejs.org](https://nodejs.org/).

 ## Current Examples

-Currently, the repository hosts three examples.
 More examples will be added progressively.
 Each part/example is associated with a separate git tag.
-As new examples are added, each tag will not only include the new work but will also retain earlier examples, which are organized into separate files with descriptive names.
-This structure allows users to easily understand and trace the development of each example, as well as access previous versions cleanly and efficiently.
+As new examples are added, each tag will include the latest work and retain earlier examples, organized into individual files with descriptive names.
+This structure allows users to easily understand and trace the development of each example and access previous versions cleanly and efficiently.
  To check out a specific tag, use:

 ```bash